TadesseDev/Bloggers/README.md

 # Bloggers

-> Beloger is a website design with aim of providing a space for a public to post or read blogs.
+> Blogger is a website design with aim of providing a space for the public to post or read blogs.
+> Besides bloging a walking customer will be able to read blogs from bloggers.
+> it provides a profile for customers that includes their reputaion and other information.

 ## Built With